Coram nobis: Abolition in English courts

 The first case involving the writ of coram nobis is unknown due to incomplete historical records prior to the sixteenth century; however, the first recorded case involving the writ of coram nobis occurred in 1561 in the case of Sir Gilbert Debenham and Another v.
 Bateman.

 Until 1705, the writ of error was originally a matter entirely up to the discretion of either the monarch or those with the authority to make decisions on behalf of the monarch; but in 1705, the court held that the writ was a matter of right instead of a matter of discretion.
 Despite making writs of error a matter of right, courts rarely used these writs because of their cumbersome and impractical procedure.
 A writ of error moved the record from the original court to a higher court; however, the record only contained information on the arraignment, the plea, the issue, and the verdict.
 The record did not include the most material parts of a trial, including the evidence and the judge's direction to the jury.

 As a result, England abolished all writs of error, including the writs of coram nobis and coram vobis, and replaced them with appellate procedures encompassing all rights previously available through these writs.
 Thus, the abolition of the writ of coram nobis in England was due mostly to administration difficulties with the writ of error, and not because of administration difficulties with the writ of coram nobis itself.

-The law abolishing the writ in civil cases was the Common Law Procedure Act 1852.
-The law abolishing the writ in criminal cases was the Criminal Appeal Act 1907.
+The law abolishing the writ in civil cases was section 148 of the Common Law Procedure Act 1852.
+The law abolishing the writ in criminal cases was section 20 of the Criminal Appeal Act 1907.